nkruzan/ardupilot/libraries/AP_HAL_ESP32/README.md

 - [x] waf can upload to your board with --upload now

 ### Known Bugs
-- [ ] PWM output driver works, but it appears that throttle supression when disarmed does not.
+- [X] PWM output driver works, but it appears that throttle supression when disarmed does not.
 - [ ] AnalogIn driver - partial progress not really tested or documented
+- [ ] Fix wifi socket implementation in tcp (allow multiple connection)

 ### Future development
+- [ ] Automatic board header listing
+- [ ] Finish waf commands to build seamlessly and wrap all function of esp-idf without command voodoo
+- [ ] UDP mavlink over wifi does not automatically stream to client/s when they connect to wifi AP.
+- [ ] Fix parameters loading in wifi both udp and tcp (slow and not reliable)
 - [ ] Pin remapping via parameters
 - [ ] GPIO driver
+- [ ] DShot driver
+- [ ] 4way pass
+- [ ] esc telemetry
-- [ ] DShot driver / 4way pass / esc telemetry / ws2812b led
+- [ ] ws2812b ws2815 led strip
 - [ ] INA219 driver
 - [ ] GSD
-- [ ] UDP mavlink over wifi does not automatically stream to client/s when they connect to wifi AP.
 - [ ] Buzzer

 ### analysing a 'coredump' from the uart...